City of Lubbock Junior Ambassador Goodwill Program

 How to Become a Lubbock Junior Ambassador

-- Complete the 2014 Jr. Ambassador Application.
-Follow the application directions for submitting the application form, essay, and three letters of reference to the Jr. Ambassador Program Coordinator by January 31, 2014.
+- Complete the Junior Ambassador Program Application.
+Follow the application directions for submitting the application form, essay, and reference letters to the Jr. Ambassador Program Coordinator.

 - Attend an interview with a panel of City of Lubbock employees.
 Interviews consist of 10-15 questions regarding each student's interest and understanding of the program, academic and extra-curricular activities, personal strengths, and ability to fulfill the Junior Ambassador responsibilities (listed below).
 You will be assigned an interview time when you submit your application.
 After all applicants are interviewed, 16 students will be selected; all applicants will be notified of their selection status by mail.

 After the selection process is complete all Junior Ambassadors are required to attend weekly meetings throughout the spring until the group departs for Japan in June.

 These weekly meetings educate the ambassadors about the Japanese language and culture, and allow time for the students to prepare for their talent presentation.
 Past participants, professors, and other experts about Japan visit with the Junior Ambassadors at these meetings.
 This allows the students to receive first hand information from people who have lived in or visited Japan.
 Leadership

 Weekly meetings allow constant communication with parents and assist with payment scheduling.
 Students gain an understanding of their role as a Junior Ambassador, the importance of their distinguished title, and the responsibilities that are inherent in that position.

 One parent or guardian for each student is required to attend the first and final sessions to meet City staff/chaperones and review program policies and payment information.